TABLE OF CONTENTS

 12 From which moment is my action officially considered to have been brought?
 Will the authorities give me some feedback on whether or not my case has been properly presented?

-Judicial proceedings commence on the day the petition is delivered to the court (see Section 82 of Act No. 99/1963 Coll., the Code of Civil Procedure, as amended) or when a ruling on commencement of the proceedings without a petition was issued by the court (see Section 13 para.
-2 of Act No. 292/2013 Coll., on special judicial proceedings, as amended).
+Judicial proceedings commence on the day the petition is delivered to the court (see Section 82 of Act No 99/1963 [the Code of Civil Procedure, as amended]) or when a ruling on commencement of the proceedings without a petition was issued by the court (see Section 13 para.
+2 of Act No 292/2013 on special judicial proceedings, as amended).
 The fact that the action (motion to initiate proceedings) is delivered to the court commences the proceedings and the court does not issue any special confirmation that the proceedings have commenced.
 If an action (motion to initiate proceedings) is delivered in person to the court registry it can be confirmed by having a copy of the action stamped.

 If the motion has deficiencies (does not contain the prescribed particulars, or is unclear or incomprehensible), the court will call on the party to remove them.
-In the event these deficiencies are not removed within the period set by the court and the proceedings cannot continue for this reason, the court will reject the motion to initiate proceedings and suspend the proceedings.
+If these deficiencies are not removed within the period set by the court and the proceedings cannot continue for this reason, the court will reject the motion to initiate proceedings and suspend the proceedings.

 13 Will I have detailed information about the timing of subsequent events (such as the time allowed for me to enter an appearance)?

 The parties and their representatives have the right to inspect the court file, with the exception of the voting record, and to make extracts and copies of it.
-The presiding judge will allow anyone who has a legitimate interest or who has valid reasons for doing so to inspect the file and to make extracts and copies of it, unless it is a file whose contents are required by law to be kept confidential (see Section 44 of Act No. 99/1963 Coll., the Code of Civil Procedure, as amended).
+The presiding judge will allow anyone who has a legitimate interest or who has valid reasons for doing so to inspect the file and to make extracts and copies of it, unless it is a file whose contents are required by law to be kept confidential – see Section 44 of Act No 99/1963 (the Code of Civil Procedure, as amended).

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.